Zucchini Bites

 Tis for delicious zucchini bites!

-• Let them to rest with some salt to pull the water out (don’t skip the salt).
+• Let them rest with some salt to draw out the water (don’t skip the salt).

 • Squeeze out the moisture!
-I would recommend using a tea towel to squeeze out as much liquid as possible, not just your hands.
-This step is important to make crispy bites.
+I would recommend using a tea towel to squeeze out as much liquid as possible, rather than just using your hands.
+This step is crucial for achieving crispy bites.

 How to store them

-They keep well for 3 days in an airtight container in the fridge, but they are crispy on the first day only.
+They keep well for 3 days in an airtight container in the fridge, but are crispy only on the first day.
 You can reheat them in a microwave or in a skillet with a touch of olive oil to make them slightly crispy again.
-However, we love the leftovers despite being soft as they are still flavorful.
+However, we love the leftovers despite being soft, as they are still flavorful.

 Close-up of a zucchini bite dipped into aioli sauce.